Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: More on Examples

-\begin{proof} Using the same notation as that of Theorem~\ref{regenver}, one gets that the random vector $X_1$ depends only on the points of the point process which belong to the rectangle $\sfa_0(\phi)=[0,x_1]\times[-1,1]$, where $x_1$ is the first coordinate of the left most point of $\phi\cap St(0)$.
-It is easy to verify that $\sfa_0(\phi)$ is a stopping set (c.f. \cite{Mo05}).
-If $\sfai(\phi)$ is the rectangle which is needed to determine the image of the origin in $\theta_{\xfai}\phi$ under the action of $\fst$, then it is clear that \eq{ \ufak=\bigcup_{n=0}^k \lp\sfai+\xfai\rp,} where $\sfai+\xfai$ is the translation of the set $\sfai$ by the vector $\xfai$, is also a stopping set.
-As a consequence, given $X_0,\ldots,\xfai$, the point process on the right half-plane of $\xfai$ is distributed as the original Poisson point process.
+The random vector, $X_1=X_1(\Phi)$ defined in Equation (\ref{eq:X}), depends only on the points of $\Phi$ which belong to the rectangle $\sfa_0(\Phi)=[0,x_1]\times[-1,1]$, where $x_1$ is the first coordinate of the left most point of $\Phi\cap T(0)$.
+It is easy to verify that $\sfa_0(\Phi)$ is a stopping set (c.f. \cite{Mo05} and \cite{Zu06}).
+Let $\sfai(\Phi)$ be the rectangle which is needed to determine the image of the origin in $\theta_{\xfai}\Phi$ under the action of $\fst$.
+Let $\sfai+\xfai$ be the translation of the set $\sfai$ by the vector $\xfai$ Then it is clear that \eq{ \ufak=\bigcup_{n=0}^k \lp\sfai+\xfai\rp} is also a stopping set.
+As a consequence, the strong Markov property of Poisson point process (c.f. \cite{Zu06}) implies, given $X_0,\ldots,\xfai$, the point process on the right half-plane of $\xfai$ is distributed as the original Poisson point process.
 Let \eqn{p_n=\pi_1(X_{n+1}-\xfai),} where $\pi_1$ is the projection on the first coordinate.
-Since $\cp_0^{g_s,n}$ in the right half-plane is the distribution of a Poisson point process and the sequence $\{p_n\}_{n=1}^\infty$ depends only on the configuration of points in the right half-plane, $\{p_n\}_{n=1}^\infty$ is a sequence of i.i.d. exponential random variables with parameter $2\lambda$ where $\lambda$ is the intensity of the point process.
-Also if $\eta_i$ is the integer $n$ such that, for the $i$-th time, $p_{n}$ is larger than $2r$, then the sequence $\{\eta_i\}_{i=1}^\infty$ forms a sequence of regenerative times for configuration of points in $B_r(0)$.
-Combining this with the distribution of $p_n$ gives that $\{\eta_i\}_{i=1}^\infty$ satisfies the required conditions in Theorem~\ref{regenver}.
+Since $\cp_0^{s,n}$, restricted to the right half-plane, is the distribution of a Poisson point process and since the sequence $(p_n)_{n=1}^\infty$ depends only on the configuration of points in the right half-plane, $(p_n)_{n=1}^\infty$ is a sequence of i.i.d. exponential random variables with parameter $2\lambda$, where $\lambda$ is the intensity of the point process.
+Also if $\eta_i$ is the integer $n$ such that, for the $i$-th time, $p_{n}$ is larger than $2r$, then the sequence $(\eta_i)_{i=1}^\infty$ forms a sequence of regenerative times for configuration of points in $B_r(0)$.
+Combining this with the distribution of $p_n$ gives that $(\eta_i)_{i=1}^\infty$ satisfies the required conditions in Theorem~\ref{regenver}.